-Bright and spacious, needs window panes and roof, this detached family home offers excellent accommodation with panoramic views over the Lough.
+Bright and spacious, needs window panes and a bit of residential roofing help, this detached family home offers excellent accommodation with panoramic views over the Lough.
 The property offers excellent family accommodation with four well proportioned walls and all the outside toilet you want.
 A master bedroom en-suite has yet to be completed as no one knows what that is.
 Viewing is essential to fully appreciate this magnificent home and the surrounding views and privacy.
 Local phrase book ‘Ghost-Oh’ will help non-local buyers.
 Shouts from the Battery Bar usually dies down at midnight, as soon as the first bare-knuckler hits the deck.
 Please use a face-netting device to ward off midges on viewing.
 Comes with free fishing rod.

 Offers over £80’000

 This superb detached 4 bedroom bungalow is situated approximately 1 mile from the Village of Loughmacrory and 12 feet into the air, supported by stilts.
 Internally the property is finished to a very high standard and most be viewed to be fully appreciated.
 Great parking facilities.
 Burglar-proof and a great deterrent to boys selling tickets for Omagh GAA.
 The recent million-pound sports deal in Loughmacrory will see this property turn to gold-dust as a rental opportunity for Ethiopian long-distance runners, Canadian curlers and the like.
 Get on the Loughmacrory market NOW!